Peer-Reviewed Journal Articles

 Willmott, Kyle.
 Forthcoming.
 Tax, Subjectivity, and Indigenous Citizenship: Theorizing Tax and Colonialism.
 In Robin Smith, Johanna Mugler & Miranda Sheild Johansson (Eds.), Anthropology and Tax: Ethnographies of Fiscal Relations.
 Cambridge University Press.

 Willmott, Kyle.
-Forthcoming.
+2022.
 How Tax, Citizenship, and Fiscalized Racism Shapes Indigenous-Settler Relations.
-In Johanne Jean-Pierre, Vanessa Watts, Carl James, Patrizia Albanese, Xiaobei Chen & Michael Graydon (Eds.), Reading Sociology: Unsettling a Settler Colonial Project & Rewriting Sociological Narratives.
+In Johanne Jean-Pierre, Vanessa Watts, Carl James, Patrizia Albanese, Xiaobei Chen & Michael Graydon (Eds.), Reading Sociology: Decolonizing Canada, 4th Ed.
 Oxford University Press

 Willmott, Kyle.
 2019.
 Mobilizing political strategy: Global practices of taxpayer groups.
 In D. Laycock (ed.)
 Political Ideology in Parties, Policy and Civil Society.
 University of British Columbia Press.
 Pages 132-148. [.pdf]